 Vonage is our best Skype alternative for tech-driven businesses seeking to integrate voice, video, chat, and authentication features into their applications.

-Unlike VoIP providers with pre-built communication tools, Vonage’s API-driven approach grants users the flexibility to customize their communication workflows based on their exact needs.
-Extensive documentation and code samples are offered whether for automating SMS alerts, enabling chatbots, and verifying user identity.
+Unlike VoIP providers with pre-built communication tools, Vonage’s API-driven approach allows users to customize their communication workflows based on their exact needs.
+Extensive documentation and code samples are offered for automating SMS alerts, enabling chatbots, and verifying user identity.

-As a top-ranking small business PBX system, Vonage also offers a la carte pricing for those who want to customize their unified communication subscription.
-However, this can be expensive as additional features add up to your monthly fees.
-For an all-inclusive VoIP package, Zoom Phone provides the same features across plans, avoiding unnecessary upgrade costs.
+As a top-ranking small business PBX system, Vonage also offers à la carte pricing for those who want to customize their unified communication subscription.
+However, this can be expensive as additional features add to your monthly fees.
+Zoom Phone provides the same features across plans for an all-inclusive VoIP package, avoiding unnecessary upgrade costs.

 • On-demand call recording: Each of your phone extensions has 15 hours of recording time, which you manage by downloading and deleting recordings.